The Impact of Coronavirus on Public Schools

 5. Will the closure affect student report cards?

 It鈥檚 impossible to say at this point what specific impact school closures will have.
-Many parents are concerned that an interruption in the school year might result in an inaccurate portrayal of student performance on report cards, but there is no intention of penalizing schools for conditions beyond their control.
+Many parents are concerned that an interruption in the school year might result in an inaccurate portrayal of student performance on report cards.
+Still, there is no intention of penalizing schools for conditions beyond their control.
 The U.S. Department of Education will work with individual states to adjust requirements as needed in the coming months.

 6. What about graduation for seniors in high school?